Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/7-network-architecture/2-network-topology/1-topology-single-vpc.md

 # Architecture

 This is the most commonly used Combine Network Architecture.
-Combine is deployed to a single VPC.
+In this topology Combine is deployed to a single VPC.
 Route 53 Private DNS entries redirect all emulated endpoint traffic to local Combine Endpoint servers.

 # Architecture Diagram